Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 Enable Ultimate Performance mode in Windows 10 ( Home)

-Windows 10 April 2021 Update V21H1 is ready to roll out within few days, With a number of new features, Improvements on existing features, Security improvements, bug fixes and more.
+Windows 10 V22H2 is ready to roll out within few days, With a number of new features, Improvements on existing features, Security improvements, bug fixes and more.
 This post we discuss new Ultimate Power Plan (Ultimate Performance mode) Feature.
 Designed for advanced users for whom “High Performance” isn’t enough.
-It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focusing even more on performance.
+It helps speed things up by “eliminating micro-latencies” that come with “fine-grained power management techniques” — instead of thinking about power, the workstation will focus even more on performance.

 Note: This Feature is Available only for users running Windows 10 Pro, Enterprise, and Education editions only.